precice/config-graph/README.md

 config-graph
 ├── .github, .idea, etc…
 │
-├── docs                       # Useful information for unterstanding how this library works │   └── …
+├── docs                       # Useful information for understanding how this library works │   └── …
 │
 ├── debugging                  # Utility for debugging graph generation.
 See section in this README on the topic.